ro-py/ro.py/README.md

 - iso8601 (for parsing dates)
 - signalrcore (for recieving notifications)
 - ~~cachecontrol (for caching requests)~~
-- requests-async (for sending requests)
+- requests-async (for sending requests, might be updated to a new lib soon)
+- pytweening (for UI animations for the "prompts" extension, optional)
 - wxPython (for the "prompts" extension, optional)
 - wxasync (see above)